FromNorthProjekt/Hair-rendering-in-unity/README.md

 # Hair Rendering in Unity - Kajiya-Kay Shader

-A hair rendering shader for Unity's Universal Render Pipeline (URP), implementing an modified version of  Kajiya-Kay lighting model with modern enhancements for realistic hair rendering (WORK IN PROGRESS).
+A hair rendering shader for Unity's Universal Render Pipeline (URP), implementing an modified version of  Kajiya-Kay lighting model with modern enhancements for realistic hair rendering.

 ![Hair Shader Banner](https://img.shields.io/badge/Unity-URP-blue?style=flat-square&logo=unity)
 ![Version](https://img.shields.io/badge/version-1.0-brightgreen?style=flat-square)
 ![License](https://img.shields.io/badge/license-MIT-orange?style=flat-square)

+## ⚠️ **WORK IN PROGRESS - NOT PRODUCTION READY**

+> **Important Notice:** This shader is currently in active development and is **not ready for production use**.
+While the core Kajiya-Kay implementation is functional, significant work is still required to achieve high-quality rendering results suitable for commercial projects.

+### Current Limitations:
+- 🔧 **Requires Fine-tuning**: Parameter ranges and default values need optimization
+- 🎨 **Visual Polish Needed**: Some rendering artifacts may be present under certain lighting conditions
+- 📚 **Documentation Incomplete**: Best practices and usage guidelines are still being developed
+- 🧪 **Testing Required**: Limited testing across different hair types and scenarios
+- ⚡ **Performance Optimization**: Further optimization needed for mobile and lower-end platforms

+### What's Working:
+- ✅ Basic Kajiya-Kay anisotropic shading
+- ✅ Dual specular highlights (primary and secondary)
+- ✅ Root-to-tip color gradients
+- ✅ Multiple alpha modes and transparency handling
+- ✅ Shader variants and compilation

+**Use this shader for experimentation, learning, and development purposes.
+Contributions and feedback are welcome to help improve the shader towards production quality!**

 ## 📸 Screenshots